Nobuyoshi-Lab/shape-recognition-playground/README.md

 # Shape Recognition Playground

 This project is a web application for recognizing hand-drawn shapes using a deep learning model.
-The supported shapes are "Bing Chilling" and "Illuminati Confirmed".
 The application is built using Flask, and the model is trained using Keras.

 ## Credits